-2.1.
-Description of Alternatives
+2.1 Description of Alternatives

 During the lands planning process, TVA seeks to address issues and concerns raised by the public regarding allocation and management of the TVA parcels.
 TVA staff has utilized an internal land planning process to arrive at land use allocation recommendations.
 TVA has identified an initial list of proposed land use zone allocation changes for 102 reservoir parcels after reviewing and considering suitable uses of the parcels.
-These new allocations will be considered as the Proposed Land Use Plan Alternative (Alternative B) in the draft EA.
+These new allocations are considered as the Proposed RLMP Alternative (Alternative B).

 After the public scoping period, TVA determined that an additional alternative should be considered as part of the planning process.
-The "Modified Proposed Land Use Plan Alternative" (Alternative C) is substantially the same as Alternative B with the following exceptions: original parcel numbers 2, 3, 74, and a portion of parcel 44 would not be proposed for reallocation and would instead remain allocated as approved in the 2000 Tellico RLMP.
+The "Modified Proposed RLMP Alternative" (Alternative C) is substantially the same as Alternative B with the following exceptions: original parcel numbers 2, 3, 74, and a portion of parcel 44 would not be proposed for reallocation and would instead remain allocated as approved in the 2000 Tellico RLMP.
 Like Alternative B, the proposed lands plan would be updated for consistency with current lands planning practices, but Alternative C would restrict further new development on the reservoir.